Header background Image

 Field of energy turbines.

-Spartans Making A Difference: Food-Energy-Water Nexus
+Spartans Making A Difference: From farmland to faucet

 This week’s articles by MSU faculty, specialists and students making a difference feature the food-energy-water nexus, freshwater fish distributions, greenhouse gas emissions, and PFAS.